merkizz/git-tag/README.md

 - Check that the selected tag doesn't exist
 - Create the tag locally and push it to the remote
 - Determine the appropriate base tag for temporary tags on feature branches
+- Automatically update `package.json` and `package-lock.json` (for Node.js projects) with the new version number and create a commit before creating the tag (main branch only)

 ### Automatic cleanup system